Coping with Aggressive Behavior in the Classroom

 7) To provide information on how educators can help students/children reduce feelings of aggression and violent tendencies

-course, Understanding Aggression,
+course, Understanding Aggression, has

-chapter.
 The first chapter reviews the history of aggression in

 The second chapter deals with how we have learned to be aggressive.
 It discusses how aggressive thoughts many times become aggressive actions.
 The course reviews the “us versus them” side of aggression and violence.
 Chapter 2 also deals with how alcohol, temperature and driving can increase aggression and violence.
 The chapter reviews the role of television and how TV may be a tutor for violent behavior.
 Is high aggression often found in people who tend to have low empathy?
 This chapter will discuss this issue.
 The chapter will also cover how words and teasing can be expressions and forms of aggression.

 third chapter centers on aggression and violence as crimes.
-It explores
+It explores arson,

-look at guns and gangs in
+guns and gangs in

 Chapter 4 speaks to working with and raising children to resist violence.
 It gives suggestions to educators and parents on how to deal with and counteract aggressive or violent behavior.
 This chapter deals with dating, and how it can be impacted by aggressive behavior and date violence.
 It speaks to how television affects the aggressive behavior of our children.
 The chapter reviews child tantrums, and what to do about them.
 Chapter 4 is summarized with several exercises on win-win scenarios for remediation and effective problem solving techniques.